nipraxis-spring-2022/diagnostics-Lemanics/README.md

 # Diagnostics project
 TEST SORAYA EDITING README

+The purpose of this project is to implement a framework to detect outliers.

 Scripts go in the `scripts` directory.

 Library code (Python modules) goes in the `findoutlie` directory.